News and Events

-The Stormwater Utility (SWU) rate increased on January 1, 2020 from $3 to $4 per billing unit per month.
-Every property owner in the City of Peoria receives a bill four times per year that is calculated based on the amount of impervious surface on…
+The Stormwater Utility (SWU) rate increased on January 1, 2021 from $4 to $5 per billing unit per month – the fully funded rate.
+Every property owner in the city of Peoria receives a bill four times per year (quarterly) that’s calculated based on the…

 Why a stormwater utility?

 After a heavy rain or snow, the water must go somewhere.
 Our city relies on a stormwater system of pipes, creeks, ravines, culverts and more to manage wet weather.
 This storm system needs upkeep to work as it should, which requires funding.
 The stormwater utility is a new dedicated funding stream — money set aside just for stormwater.
 For the first time ever, Peoria has a way to maintain and strengthen our crucial system for the wellbeing of our city.

 Erosion.
 Old, crumbling pipes.
 Failing culverts that lead to sinkholes.
 Pollution.
 Every part of Peoria suffers from stormwater problems.
 With the stormwater utility, we can tackle stormwater challenges together, choosing proactive approaches that add beauty, save money and protect our waterways.

 Because Peoria’s stormwater utility is a dedicated funding stream, the money generated can only be used to manage wet weather issues.
 Funding from the stormwater utility will help us tackle our current backlog of 400+ stormwater projects.
 With each project, we strengthen the system we rely on daily.
 Take a look at some of our upcoming projects.

 Stormwater Utility to Fund Retaining Wall and Storm Sewer Repairs